leandromoreira/nginx-lua-redis-rate-measuring/README.md

 # Nginx Lua Redis Rate Measuring

-A [Lua](https://www.lua.org/) library to provide rate measurement using [nginx](https://nginx.org/) + redis.
-This lib was inspired at a Cloudflare's post: [How we built rate limiting capable of scaling to millions of domains](https://blog.cloudflare.com/counting-things-a-lot-of-different-things/)
+A [Lua](https://www.lua.org/) library to provide rate measurement using [nginx](https://nginx.org/) + Redis.
+This lib was inspired at a Cloudflare's post: [How we built rate limiting capable of scaling to millions of domains](https://blog.cloudflare.com/counting-things-a-lot-of-different-things/).

 # Use case: distributed throttling